chili-publish/grafx-documentation/docs/GraFx-Studio/convert/Adobe-InDesign/index.md

 ![screenshot](convert10.png)

-   - Your InDesign document is now ready for automation in GraFx Studio.
+   - Your InDesign® document is now ready for automation in GraFx Studio.

 ![screenshot](convert11.png)